Import, Export & Live Preview¶

 The editor can import existing .ttl files, populating all tabs from the imported data.
 This enables round-trip editing: export a service definition, share it, have a colleague edit it, then import the updated file.
 No data is lost in the cycle.

-The import system uses vocabulary configuration to recognise entities by their RDF type (cpsv:PublicService, eli:LegalResource, ronl:TemporalRule, etc.) and maps properties to editor fields via a configurable alias table.
+The import system uses vocabulary configuration to recognise entities by their RDF type (cpsv:PublicService, eli:LegalResource, cprmv:TemporalRule, etc.) and maps properties to editor fields via a configurable alias table.
 This means the editor can import Turtle files that use variant vocabulary prefixes or alternative property names and still parse them correctly.
+Legacy types and namespaces are normalised on import — ronl:TemporalRule/ronl:ParameterWaarde, the cprmv/0.3.0/ namespace, and the organisation's legacy cv:spatial (read alongside the current dct:spatial) all round-trip cleanly.

 DMN preservation.
-When a Turtle file contains DMN blocks (cprmv:DecisionModel, cpsv:Input, cprmv:DecisionRule), those blocks are detected and preserved exactly — byte for byte — in the exported output.
-The DMN tab displays an imported-state notice, and the preserved blocks are appended unchanged when you re-export.
-This prevents accidental modification of deployed decision models during collaborative editing workflows.
+When a Turtle file contains DMN blocks (cprmv:DecisionModel, cpsv:Input, cprmv:DecisionRule), those blocks are detected and preserved verbatim in the exported output.
+The DMN tab displays an imported-state notice.
+On re-export the preserved blocks are appended after a conformance-only normalisation pass (v1.10.2) that injects missing dct:title/dct:description on Decision Rules and repoints a cpsv:implements that targets the service to the legal resource — additive edits only, so deployed decision logic is never modified.

 Export¶